-- The lead actors (Yin and War) starred in the 2021 BL series The Best Story, where they portrayed a sweet and innocent high school romance.
-They are also set to lead together in an upcoming remake of Love Mechanics.
+- Yin and War starred in the 2021 BL series The Best Story.
+They portrayed a sweet and innocent high school romance.

 - Most of the same cast in Love Mechanics also appeared in the other two En of Love stories.
 The actors playing Bar and Gun (Folk and Win) are the leads in En of Love: Tossara, which take place before the events of Love Mechanics.

 - Nuea's actor (Prom) is the star of En of Love: This Is Love Story, which take place after the story in Love Mechanics.

 En of Love: Love Mechanics Review